 What Does Science Say About CBD and Chronic Pain?

 Experts are quick to point out that the research on CBD for chronic pain, especially topical CBD, is pretty limited.
-A review in the journal Antioxidants has confirmed that CBD can reduce inflammation, but can it help when applied topically?
+A review in the journal Antioxidants has confirmed that CBD has mechanisms to reduce inflammation under experimental conditions, but can it help when applied topically?
 The research is slim.
 The closest we’ve come: One animal study in the European Journal of Pain showed that when CBD gel was applied transdermally to the skin of rats with arthritis, it cut down on knee pain, swelling, and inflammation.

-It’s important to note that a transdermal application is a patch designed to deliver ingredients into bloodstream via the skin—a cream likely won’t do that.
+It’s important to note that a transdermal applicationisspecifically designed to deliver medicine into the bloodstream versus an ointment or cream which isintended to have local effects on the skin.
 Another small study on humans showed that CBD oil applied topically made a significant improvement in the pain, itch, and cold sensations in those with peripheral neuropathy (nerve damage that causes pain and numbness in their lower extremities).
 Not so promising: A phase 2 trial of a prescription CBD gel that’s applied with a transdermal patch didn’t significantly reduce pain in people with knee osteoarthritis compared to the placebo.

 So, until more large-scale, peer-reviewed studies are done, physicians are skeptical of topical CBD.
 “Especially with commercial products, there’s just not enough clinical evidence to back up any claims for joint and muscle pain,” says Dr. Spindle.
 “That’s not to say they’re not effective, but there are no clinical studies to prove they are,” he says.

 The other issue with topical CBD is its lack of regulation.
 The only FDA-approved CBD product is a pharmaceutical drug made for epilepsy patients.
 That means all the creams, oils, and balms you see on shelves aren’t FDA-approved.